-Frank Vincent Zappa was born December 21, 1940, in Baltimore, Maryland.
+Frank Vincent Zappa was born on December 21, 1940, in Baltimore, Maryland.
 Zappa’s Father worked at Edgewood Arsenal chemical warfare facility, which was a proving ground run by the U.S. Army.
-Due to the close proximity to his fathers chemical laden work place, gas masks were actually stored in the Zappa home in order to protect them from mustard gas and other chemicals.
-This extremely unorthodox living arrangement has a profound effect on the young Frank Zappa, and references to germs, germ warfare, ailments and the defense industry would litter his work for the rest of his life as a result.
+Due to the close proximity to his father’s chemical-laden workplace, gas masks were actually stored in the Zappa home in order to protect them from mustard gas and other chemicals.
+This extremely unorthodox living arrangement has a profound effect on the young Frank Zappa, and references to germs, germ warfare, ailments, and the defense industry would litter his work for the rest of his life as a result.

 So, as you can see, Frank Zappa was nothing short of interesting and unique from the very start.
 Zappa was weird.
 Just like the rest of us.
-What perhaps set Zappa apart from the rest of us is he recognized his brand of weird very early, and he manipulated it for his own gain, and forced it to bend to his will.
+What perhaps set Zappa apart from the rest of us is he recognized his brand of weird very early, and he manipulated it for his own gain and forced it to bend to his will.
 Frank Zappa was a genius.
 Frank Zappa was absurd.
-He hated drugs, and refused to allow them in his band.
-At the same time, he was a heavy tobacco smoker until the very end of his life, and was strongly critical of anti-tobacco campaigns.
-While he disapproved of drug use, he criticized the war on drugs, and compared it to alcohol prohibition.
-To explain his seemingly conflicted views, Zappa once said, “I believe that people have a right to decide their own destinies; people own themselves.
+He hated drugs and refused to allow them in his band.
+At the same time, he was a heavy tobacco smoker until the very end of his life and was strongly critical of anti-tobacco campaigns.
+While he disapproved of drug use, he criticized the war on drugs and compared it to alcohol prohibition.
+To explain his seemingly conflicting views, Zappa once said, “I believe that people have a right to decide their own destinies; people own themselves.
 I also believe that, in a democracy, government exists because (and only so long as) individual citizens give it a temporary license to exist – in exchange for a promise that it will behave itself.
 In a democracy, you own the government – it doesn’t own you.”
-This are words that we need to remember in the turmoil laced social, and political climate we find ourselves in today.
+These are words that we need to remember in the turmoil-laced social, and political climate we find ourselves in today.

 Throughout his life, Frank Zappa had a controversial critical standing.
 Some hailed him as a genius, while others felt he was too weird for his own good.
 So, what did Frank Zappa teach us?
 Over his lifetime he was rejected by the Rock and Roll Hall of Fame twice (he was eventually inducted after his death).
 This goes to show you that critics are simply wolves herding us as sheep.
-Zappa relished critical hatred, and consistently sought it out.
-He wasn’t looking for just any friends, or just any fans.
-Frank Zappa was looking for the right friends, and right fans.
+Zappa relished critical hatred and consistently sought it out.
+He wasn’t looking for just any friends or just any fans.
+Frank Zappa was looking for the right friends and right fans.
 People that understood and accepted him wholeheartedly.
 Everyone else?
 Well frankly, they could go fuck themselves.
-Over the course of a twenty-seven year recording career, Frank Zappa released an astounding 62 albums, which ranged from Doo-Wop, to Avant-Garde noise, and even full blown Classical and Orchestral music, and battled injuries and sickness while touring incessantly.
-He was intensely loyal to his wife, family and friends, and steadily encouraged artistic and self-expression to the absolute max.
-If there is any one thing that Frank Zappa taught us, it’s that we all should always be ourselves.
+Over the course of a twenty-seven-year recording career, Frank Zappa released an astounding 62 albums, which ranged from Doo-Wop to Avant-Garde noise, and even full-blown Classical and Orchestral music, and battled injuries and sickness while touring incessantly.
+He was intensely loyal to his wife, family, and friends, and steadily encouraged artistic and self-expression to the absolute max.
+If there is anyone thing that Frank Zappa taught us, it’s that we all should always be ourselves.
 For better or worse, we are who we are.
-Surround yourself with people who except the crust of who you are.
+Surround yourself with people who accept the crust of who you are.
 While we can always strive to be better, we should never hide the weirdest parts of ourselves.
 Whatever drives us, it should come from our own heart, and only ever manifest itself in its truest form.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/